 - water resources assessment and management to achieve environmental sustainability

-UNESCO’s water family operates as a global network that works together to implement the organization’s strategic goals.
+UNESCO’s water community operates as a global network that works together to implement the organization’s strategic goals.

 UNESCO-IHE Institute for Water Education – an integral part of UNESCO – is the educational arm.